brenocavi/Capstone---Udacity/README.md

 RESULTS

-In the final CNN, using pre-trained Inception model in transfer learning to increse the accuracy, I got to achieve the mark of 80%
+In the final CNN, using pre-trained Inception model in transfer learning to increse the accuracy, I got to achieve the final mark of 80% of accuracy

 ![image](https://user-images.githubusercontent.com/71613183/115006930-cf3f4f00-9e7f-11eb-843f-54f9a4f09efe.png)

 ![image](https://user-images.githubusercontent.com/71613183/115006975-de260180-9e7f-11eb-9481-ed0caf5f144a.png)

-This return the imagens with these description above

 ACKNOWLEDGEMENTS